Published: 07-02-2021

 When we continuously reject consequence the wounds grow deep and that can eventually expose the spark.
 If a spark is exposed too long or too often, it will die out.
 The flame perishes.
 Its connections gone.
 This is very bad as this process transforms it into a new entity: a spirit without a soul, which is an evil spirit.
 All past wisdom and connections are lost.
 A soulless entity is no longer conscious of themselves.
 They do not self-reflect any more, as they are incapable of rendering a true reflection.
 This is an evil entity that will live their life like a bulldozer driving through a warehouse full of antiquities.
 Everything in their life is ultimately pointless and damaging to others.
 They are the demons of this world, walking the physical plane of existence.
 They only live to grow their power.
 They refuse to confront themselves and will do anything in their power to live free of consequence.
 Only the most frightened and corrupt will become their servants.

 Walking the Earth influencing other souls without accepting consequence is not allowed.
-The only way these demons can ever hope to break this circle is when the angel of death collects them and they are forced to make their final choice; to face our maker, or be cast into hell.
+The only way these demons can ever hope to break this cycle is when the angel of death collects them and they are forced to make their final choice; to face our maker, or be cast into hell.
 Both are very frightening experiences, but the one that can bring redemption is also the most difficult.
 These souls don’t want to confront themselves, because they don’t want to see what they’ve become.
 But if they can find the will to step into the light and be judged, they’re shown what they didn’t want to see during their life.
 It is the most frightening experience they could ever have.
 These souls will experience the accumulated pain of everyone they’ve ever hurt.
 Pain they would otherwise not have had to experience if they had compassion in their lives, which would’ve allowed their souls to experience the pain they’ve dealt others through empathy, and by doing so had formed the connections for these experiences.

 It may take a fallen spirit in death a long time to step out of the darkness, but redemption will come for those that endure.
 Those that do not choose redemption will become the ultimate evil.
 All connections they’ve made to this world during their last life will be severed.
 This being can no longer be called a spirit.
 You could call it a true demon, but it’s all semantics.
 It is best described as a will completely void of compassion and with a very strong hatred for existence as a whole.
 They are the whispers in the ears of the fearful, tempting them to abandon grace, or simply trying to terrify them for their own pleasure.
 I’ve had some encounters with these kinds of beings in my dreams.
 They’ve stood at my bedside on multiple occasions, when I was often paralysed to some extent; a phenomenon described as sleep paralyses.